Website sponsored by

 A digital photo of the project securely attached on outside of the box.
 Two complete and accurate entry forms, one inside and one securely attached to outside of the box.

-The Conference Organising Committee, nor anybody in the association will accept responsibility for any project work that is not suitably packaged for safe transit.
+Neither the Conference Organising Committee or the National Executive of the association will accept responsibility for any project work that is not suitably packaged for safe transit.

 Engineering Technology Teachers Association